mikemtzp/Easy-Fly/README.md

 ### Usage

-Kindly modify the files as needed.

-You can run this command below:
+Open the repository directory in your terminal an run the command below:

 ```
 $ npm start